Scotty-Scott-1/portfolio_v3/README.md

 * Click on the heart icon a generate a list of candidates
 * Click on the message icon to view matches

+## Challenges

+One of the main challenges was the use of autmated emails in the email verification processes.
+Sending emails goes against the terms and conditions of a free google account.
+A paid business account will need to be implemented in the next version.

 ## Contributing

 Fork the repository.